Clinical Updates in Reproductive Health

 Ngoc, N. T. N., Winikoff, B., Clark, S., Ellertson, C., Am, K. N., Hieu, D. T., & Elul, B. (1999).
 Safety, efficacy and acceptability of mifepristone-misoprostol medical abortion in Vietnam.
 International Family Planning Perspectives, 25(1), 10-14, 33.

 Royal College of Obstetricians and Gynaecologists.
-(2015).
-Best Practice Paper No. 2: Best practice in comprehensive abortion care.
-London: Royal College of Obstetricians and Gynaecologists Press.
+(2022).
+Best practice in abortion care.
+London: Royal College of Obstetricians and Gynaecologists.

 Schonberg, D., Wang, L.F., Bennett, A.H., Gold, M., & Jackson, E. (2014).
 The accuracy of using last menstrual period to determine gestational age for first trimester medication abortion: A systematic review.
 Contraception, 90(5), 480-487.